MailCleaner Newsletter Module

 We strongly recommend to activate this feature.
 This increases greatly the filtering quality for all users.
-False negative reports that would be recognize by this module will no longer be analyzed by us.
+False negative reports that would be recognized by this module will no longer be analyzed by us.

 Activation through the Admin interface for the domain: